 Plato’s Greater Hippias 298d: “Did you make the distinction that in the category of the pleasing that which is beautiful, whereas, you say that that which is pleasing according to other senses.”

 Old Testament: This term means to separate, to divide, and to cleave.
 Israel is separated from the world.
-The lepers, unclean, and unholy are to be separated from the community.
+The lepers, unclean, and the unholy are to be separated from the community.
 The Levites are to be a separated priesthood.

 New Testament: This term means to separate, to disperse, to exclude, to set apart.